Additional Steps and Best Practices for Security

 Restricting Secure Ports and Protocols on Event Broker Services

-Both event broker services, event broker management, as well as events (messaging) are securely accessed and securely utilized through SAP APIs and Open Source APIs.
+Both event broker services and event broker management, as well as the events themselves (messaging), are securely accessed and securely utilized through SAP APIs and Open Source APIs.

 API access to an event broker service is configurable and we recommend the following configuration settings:

-• For event broker services deployed using Kubernetes, you can explicitly enable CLI access to configure the message VPN for an event broker service.
+- You can explicitly enable CLI access to configure the message VPN for an event broker service.
 Enabling CLI access exposes another mechanism to connect and manage an event broker service, but may unnecessarily expose you to a security risk.
-SAP recommends that you disable this port where your services have public Internet connectivity to harden access to your event broker service and when the CLI access is not required or in use.
+If CLI access is not required or in use, SAP recommends that you disable the CLI port where your services have public Internet connectivity to harden access to your event broker service.
 The default setting when you create an event broker service is disabled.
 For more information, see Enabling the Solace CLI for Event Broker Services in SAP Integration Suite, Advanced Event Mesh.

 Limiting Access to Compute Resources with Bastion Host